Hemanthjallela/Hemanthjallela/README.md

 - 👋 Hi, I’m @Hemanthjallela
 - 👀 I’m interested in learning new things what is happening in world
-- 🌱 I’m currently learning java,HTML,SQL.
+- 🌱 I’m currently learning java,SQL.
 - 💞️I’m looking to collaborate on projects related to Java, web development, and database management
 - 📫 How to reach me:
   - Email: hemanthjallela@gmail.com